Get a free application, infrastructure and malware scan report - Scan Your Website Now

 To determine whether the sudden increase in website traffic is indeed a DDoS attack, this blog provides insights into conducting traffic analysis specifically for DDoS attacks.

-9. Black Hole Routing
+9. Implement Black Hole Routing

 The black hole route is typically used to block traffic from a specific IP address or subnet identified as the attack’s source.